 Here are a few creative ways others plan to make Resurrection Day holy and celebratory.

-- My oldest, Ashley, is making her boys (all seven of them, just under the mandatory ten or fewer people gathering), take showers and get dressed every Sunday before they listen to the sermon.
+2. My oldest, Ashley, is making her boys (all seven of them), take showers and get dressed every Sunday before they listen to the sermon.
 She said, “Sunday is the Lord’s Day, the Sabbath, and I want you to look nice and be clean.
 It’s one way we honor the Lord and it represents giving Him our best.”

-Dennis and I are planning a zoom room for Resurrection Day so we can be “with” all our kids and grands even for a short amount of time.
+Dennis and I are planning a Zoom room for Resurrection Day so we can “be with” all our kids and grandkids even for a short amount of time.
 We will taste togetherness.
 This is what Easter is all about—a foretaste of the wedding feast of the Lamb.
 Jesus promised, “I will come again and will take you to myself, that where I am you may be also” (John 14:3).

 This year we will all be #HomeforEaster.
 We’d love to see photos of how God provides ways for you to celebrate, gather in small groups, and make much of His Resurrection victory for us.
 Post pics of your family with the hashtag #HomeforEaster and tag @everthinehome.